Open Budget Survey Results

 Saudi Arabia's Shura Council provides no oversight during the planning stage of the budget cycle and no oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized:

-To strengthen its independence and improve oversight by Saudi Arabia's General Auditing Bureau (GAB), the following actions are recommended:
+To strengthen independence and improve audit oversight by the Saudi Arabia General Auditing Bureau (GAB), the following actions are recommended:

 The emerging practice of establishing independent fiscal institutions